 When designing an online store, special attention should be paid to the appearance and operation of forms.
 Most people do not like filling them out, and it is usually a tiresome experience.
 Online stores are full of forms.
 Registering an account and placing an order requires the user to fill out a large number of fields.
 It can give one a headache.
 It is an important issue for the e-commerce industry, as every abandoned form can mean a lost client.
-A professional online store should be characterised by good UX solutions, and well-prepared forms are an important element here.
+A professional online store based on Drupal Commerce should be characterised by good UX solutions, and well-prepared forms are an important element here.

 Limit the number of fields